han-minhee/yolo-rust-ort/README.md

 # yolo-v10-rust
-A Rust implementation of YOLOv10 using ONNX Runtime (ort)
+A Rust implementation of YOLO using ONNX Runtime (ort)

 ![people sitting around a table](./output/people1.jpg)

 ## Overview
-This small example demonstrates how to implement YOLOv10 in Rust using [ort](https://github.com/pykeio/ort) crate as a backend for running ONNX models. `ort` is a wrapper around [ONNX Runtime](https://onnxruntime.ai/).
+This small example demonstrates how to implement Ultralytics YOLOv8/YOLOv10 in Rust using [ort](https://github.com/pykeio/ort) crate as a backend for running ONNX models. `ort` is a wrapper around [ONNX Runtime](https://onnxruntime.ai/).

 ## Getting Started